Posts

 Image

-What do you know about chest pain?
-Symptoms of chest pain will result from obstruction of blood flow.
-When blood flow is obstructed, oxygen deprivation to heart muscle results (also known as an infarction) What are some symptoms of chest pain?
+Chest pain may occur anywhere and anytime, even at rest.
+It may be related to stress or actual damage to the heart.
+A patient having a heart attack , usually complains of chest pain.
+What causes chest pain?
+When blood flow is obstructed, oxygen deprivation to the heart muscle results.
+This can result in a myocardial infarction ( MI).
+An EKG will confirm this.
+What are some signs and symptoms of chest pain?
 Chest pain may feel like pressure, stabbing pain, an extra pair of hands squeezing, or burning.
-Learn more about this topic by clicking on the link: The New Nurse - Hemodynamic Monitoring and The New Nurse- Do you know your heart?
+Learn more about this topic by clicking on the links: The New Nurse - Hemodynamic Monitoring and The New Nurse- Do you know your heart?

 ANEURYSM